 English with an accent became our home language.
 As soon as possible after our arrival in Toronto, Canada, my parents started English lessons.
-Most other cultures preserve their language of origin in the home, so their children will learn two languages.
-At school and in the street, most of these children will learn English.
+Many immigrant families preserve their language of origin in the home, so their children will learn two languages.
+At school and in the street, these children will learn English.
 At home they'll speak their original homeland language.

 Not my parents.
 They were so happy to be in Canada.
 They were so eager to begin a brand new life here.
 A free life.
 They couldn't care less about preserving their so-called mother tongue - from a continent where their families were murdered.
 They wanted no connection with their so-called motherland.

-There are tears in my eyes at this very moment as I type this paragraph and remember their determination and their resilience.
+There are tears in my eyes as I remember their determination and their resilience.
 And their new patriotism for Canada.
-I've inherited that patriotism.
-Canada is my homeland.

 They were determined to speak English.
 They attended English classes for immigrants.
 Their teacher told the class that in order to truly learn English, they must speak it at home.